Main Content

 Can I ship trade vehicles?

-We offer shipment of trade cars and other vehicles on our Irish Sea routes between Belfast and Liverpool or Heysham.
+We offer shipment of trade cars and other vehicles on our Irish Sea routes between Belfast and Liverpool.
 Please be aware of the following -

 • Trade cars are shipped on a “first available” basis on the loading officer's discretion.
 Confirmation for a particular sailing is not a guarantee that this is when the vehicle will be shipped.
 It may be up to a week after delivery before shipment